 - How to investigate companies found in the Offshore Leaks Database

 The easiest way to contact us about any issues related to this database is to fill out this form.
 We’ll answer any emails that have to do with tips, questions or errors you may find in the database.
 If you have any general queries for ICIJ, please email firstname.lastname@example.org.

-If you wish to contact us in a secure manner, follow the instructions in this page, which includes a link to our Secure Drop server.
+If you wish to contact us in a secure manner, follow the instructions in this page.

 If you’re a journalist wanting access to the totality of the leaked files or interested in collaborating with ICIJ, please send an email to email@example.com.
 We welcome these new offers of collaboration but also ask for your patience, as we are vetting the requests carefully and may only add a few new partners to each investigation.

 This is not easy data to understand.
 It took great commitment from all of our current media partners to find stories of important public interest.
 ICIJ’s data unit provided training to our partners to make sure that everyone understood the intricacies of the information they were reporting on.

 ICIJ is a non-profit organization.
 We rely heavily on charitable foundations and on financial support from the public.
 We do not take funding from governments.
 Without our readers’ support, we cannot exist.
 Recent ICIJ funders include: Adessium Foundation, Ford Foundation, Hollywood Foreign Press Association, Jonathan Logan Family Foundation, Laura and John Arnold, Omidyar Network, Open Society Foundations, and the Swedish Postcode Foundation.
 Read more about our supporters here.